netbootxyz/netboot.xyz-docs/docs/faq.md

 ### What is netboot.xyz?

-netboot.xyz is tool that allows you to boot your favorite Operating System's installer or various utilities over the network with minimal overhead and all from a single menu system.
-It's similar to various tools netbooting tools of the past like boot.kernel.org with a lot more flexibility.
+netboot.xyz is a tool that allows you to boot your favorite Operating System's installer or various utilities over the network with minimal overhead and all from a single menu system.
+It's similar to various netbooting tools of the past like boot.kernel.org with a lot more flexibility.
 The boot loader is very light weight being under 1MB in size which translates into a very quick time to create a USB key.

 ### How does netboot.xyz work?